fivdi/onoff/README.md

 **BeagleBone Prerequisites**

+There are no prerequisites for using onoff on the BeagleBone or BeagleBone Black, when Debian is being used.

-Before installing epoll on stock Ångström on the BeagleBone three Python modules need to be installed; python-compiler, python-misc, and python-multiprocessing.
+Before installing onoff on stock Ångström on the BeagleBone or BeagleBone Black, three Python modules need to be installed; python-compiler, python-misc, and python-multiprocessing.
 They can be installed with the following commands:

 ```bash
 $ opkg update